This post may contain affiliate links.

 How Often Can You Dermaplane At Home?

-Now for the big question: how often to dermaplane your face at home?
+Now for the big question: how often should I dermaplane?
+Can you dermaplane too much?
 Typically, you can dermaplane at least every 3 or 4 weeks, depending on your skin and hair growth.
 You may find that you can go longer than 3 or 4 weeks between dermaplaning treatments.
 Most people can go about 4-6 weeks between dermaplaning treatments.

 Can you dermaplane every week?
 Or can you dermaplane every two weeks?

 Typically, it is not recommended to do dermaplaning treatments more often than every 3 or 4 weeks.
+You can dermaplane too much.
 This is because a dermaplane treatment is a deep exfoliation treatment and your skin will need time to resurface in order to be beneficial and keep your skin healthy.

 How Long Does Dermaplaning Last?